 - Flat substrate

-- The "hot spot", or hot side, of your gecko's terrarium must be between 88-92 degrees.
+3. The "hot spot," or hot side, of your gecko's terrarium must be between 88–92 degrees.
 An under tank heat mat will achieve this, but it is necessary to have a thermostat attached to ensure the heat mat will not get too hot and burn their bellies.

-- Loose substrates and reptile carpet are to be avoided.
+5. Loose substrates and reptile carpet are to be avoided.
 Loose substrates (sand especially!) can cause impaction, while reptile carpet can catch on claws and teeth as well as harbor bacteria.
-Good options for a substrate includes paper towels, non-adhesive shelf liner, and tile.
+Good options for a substrate include paper towels, non-adhesive shelf liner, and tile.

-- As babies, you should allow your gecko to eat as much as they are able to in a span of 10 minutes, either daily or every other day.
-As they get older, their feedings can be spread out to every 3-5 days.
+3. As babies, you should allow your gecko to eat as much as they are able to in a span of ten minutes, either daily or every other day.
+As they get older, their feedings can be spread out to every three to five days.

-- When handling your gecko, be slow to approach the topic.
+5. When handling your gecko, be slow to approach the topic.
 First, slowly place your hand near them in their tank.
-This gives them the opportunity to approach you themselves when they are comfortable, and get used to your scent.
-After a few weeks—yes, weeks of this—it is safer to very carefully attempt to pick theme up.
-It is important to know that if they bite or hiss, the worst thing to do is drop, yell, or in any way hurt them for this.
+This gives them the opportunity to approach you themselves when they are comfortable and get used to your scent.
+After a few weeks—yes, weeks of this—it is safer to very carefully attempt to pick them up.
+It is important to know that if they bite or hiss, the worst thing to do is drop, yell, or in any way hurt them.
 They just need more time!